sangeeta0201/PFSan_Artifact/README.txt

 * STEP BY STEP INSTRUCTIONS TO EVALUATE THE ARTIFACT

-(1) Testing the correctness of PFSan (Section 5:Ability to detect FP errors):
+(1) Testing the correctness of PFPSanitizer (Section 5:Ability to detect FP errors):

   This process should take less than 4 minutes.
-This script will run microbenchmarks with PFSan and report numerical errors.
+This script will run microbenchmarks with PFPSanitizer and report numerical errors.
 It runs 43 benchmarks and reports numerical errors in these benchmarks,
         i.e., catastrophic cancellation, NaN, Inf, branch flips, and integer conversion error.
 The script also outputs whether this error is correctly found (expected with green letters) or incorrectly found (unexpected with red